Randy Hembrey

-Randy Hembrey (born June 26, 1965) is the Director of Road Racing for the United States Auto Club in the newly formed Road Racing division of the iconic sanctioning body.
-Hembrey served as the Race Director for the SRO Motorsports Group and directed the GT World Challenge America for the 2020 and 2021 seasons.
+Randy Hembrey (born June 26, 1965) is the Director of Road Racing for the United States Auto Club (USAC) in the newly formed Road Racing division.
+Previously, Hembrey served as the Race Director for the SRO Motorsports Group and directed the GT World Challenge America during the 2020 and 2021 seasons.

-Hembrey, who was born in Cary, Illinois, previously served as the Series Director for the International Motor Sports Association, and also served as a Race Director for the IndyCar Road to Indy ladder series during their growth years.
-From running USF2000 only through their additional ownership of Pro Mazda and Indy Lights, Hembrey has worked in the industry since 1979 and founded Comp8 Motorsports, a professional motorsport service enterprise in 2003.
+Hembrey, who was born in Cary, Illinois, previously served as the Series Director for the International Motor Sports Association, and also served as a Race Director for the IndyCar Road to Indy ladder series during their rising years.
+From running USF2000 through their additional ownership of Pro Mazda and Indy Lights, Hembrey has worked in the industry since 1979 and founded Comp8 Motorsports, a professional motorsport service enterprise in 2003.

-Hembrey rebuilt the International Motor Sports Association IMSA LITES series into the North American launch program for the highly successful LMP3 2019 IMSA Prototype Challenge global platform.
+Hembrey helped build the International Motor Sports Association IMSA LITES series into the North American launch program for the LMP3 2019 IMSA Prototype Challenge global platform.

-Hembrey has been instrumental in the development of IMSA GT3 Cup Challenge from a club-level class to the highly competitive series that it is today and continues his affiliation with Porsche.
+Hembrey has helped develop the IMSA GT3 Cup Challenge.

-Hembrey was the first general manager of the revitalized Trans-Am Series when SCCA restarted the series in 2009.
-The professional series raced at tracks beside other professional and amateur event.
+Hembrey was the first general manager of the Trans-Am Series when SCCA restarted the series in 2009.
+The professional series raced at tracks beside other professional and amateur events.